 The 60/40 budget method is a simple way to budget your income and living expenses.

-You start by allocating 60% of your income to your essential expenses, such as housing, food, transportation, and debt payments.
-Then, you allocate 40% of your income to your discretionary expenses, such as entertainment, travel, and savings.
+You start by allocating 60% of your income to your basic expenses, such as housing, food, transportation, and debt payments.
+Then, you allocate 40% of your income to your discretionary expenses, such as entertainment, travel, and long term savings.

 |60/40 Budget Model|